techx/xfair-splash/README.md

 Styles are written in SCSS and broken up into partials in the `_sass` directory, then imported into `styleshets/styles.scss`.

+## Running and testing locally

-**To run and test locally**, you need to have Jekyll installed.
+To run and test locally, you need to have Jekyll installed.
 See [instructions](https://jekyllrb.com/docs/installation/).

-After cloning this repo, `cd` into the project folder and run `jekyll serve`.
+After cloning this repo, `cd` into the project folder and run `bundle exec jekyll serve`.
 This will compile and serve the website on `localhost:4000` and also generate the static files in `_site`.